Scaling Pre-training to One Hundred Billion Data for Vision Language Models: Analysis

 \subsection{Data Quality Filtering}

-Raw web data is often too noisy for training effective vision-language models.
+Raw web data can be noisy for training effective vision-language models.
 To address this, a common strategy is to use a data filter model to remove less relevant image-text pairs.
 In this work, we utilize the CLIP-L/14 model to filter the raw data and retrain 5 billion high-quality English image-text pairs.
 For comparison, we also train a classifier model on the raw web data, resulting in a filtered dataset of the same size.
-Additionally, we sample an English subset of the same size from the raw data to serve as a baseline.
-We train ViT-L models on the three datasets and represent the results in Figure~\ref{fig:quality_filter} and Appendix~\ref{appendix:quality_filter}.
-The CLIP filter excels in Western-centric tasks, consistent with data-centric research showing that effective data filtering enhances model performance~\citep{fang2023data,cao2023less,maini2023t,abbas2023semdedup}.
+Additionally, we sample an English subset of the same size from the raw data as a baseline.
+We train ViT-L models on the three datasets and present the results in Figure~\ref{fig:quality_filter} and Appendix~\ref{appendix:quality_filter}.
+CLIP filter excels in Western-centric tasks in agreement with prior work~\citep{fang2023data,cao2023less,maini2023t,abbas2023semdedup,goyal2024scalinglawsdatafiltering}.
 However, all filtered datasets underperform in other tasks, particularly those involving cultural diversity.
-This illustrates a key drawback of data filtering, that it can inadvertently introduce biases into the filtered dataset, in agreement with prior works~\citep{birhane2021multimodal,pouget2024no,garcia2023uncurated}.
+This illustrates a key drawback of data filtering: it can inadvertently introduce biases into the filtered dataset, in agreement with prior works~\citep{birhane2021multimodal,pouget2024no,garcia2023uncurated}.